 You may end up paying out-of-pocket for some or all of your long-term care costs or for those of a family member since Medicare only pays for limited home or nursing home care post-hospitalization and you or the family member may have too much in resources to qualify for Medicaid coverage.
 How much this will cost depends on the level of care, the amount of time care is needed, and whether family members can step in and help out.
 We often see elderly couples propping each other up, one with physical challenges and the other with some level of dementia.
 The structure often delays the need to pay for hired care until the spouse with physical needs is hospitalized and the spouse with dementia can no longer live at home.

 For most seniors, the need for expensive care is relatively short-term.
 But even short-term care can be costly.
 Around-the-clock care can easily cost $4,000 a week.
 Many seniors can afford this for a few months, but not longer.
 The problem, of course, is that’s it’s unpredictable.
 No one knows in advance whether they’ll need care for days, weeks, months or years.
 Often they pay out-of-pocket until they run out of funds and then qualify for Medicaid coverage, whether for nursing home, assisted living or home care.
 Unfortunately, the rules for Medicaid coverage are extremely complicated, differ from state to state, and change often.
 Other articles discuss these rules and how you can plan for coverage either in advance or when a need for care arises.
-In some cases, Medicaid will provide partial payment and help stretch your out-of-pocket spending to be able to stay at home or in assisted living longer rather than having to move to a nursing home.
+In some cases, Medicaid will provide partial payment and help stretch your out-of-pocket spending to enable you to stay at home or in assisted living longer rather than having to move to a nursing home.